Teena Marie: Personal life

 Teena Marie gave birth to a daughter, Alia Rose, on December 25, 1991, whom she had with a man named Peter Butcher.
 Alia Rose would grow up following in her mother's footsteps, often dueting with Marie during live shows and being featured on some of Marie's songs on her last four albums (La Doña to Beautiful).
 Alia went under the name Rose LeBeau in the late 2000s.
-From 2015 and onward, she has since released songs under her original name.
+Since 2015 she has released songs under her original name.

 Teena Marie lived in various neighborhoods and cities throughout greater Los Angeles, including Santa Monica, Inglewood, Pasadena, and Marina Del Rey.

 Teena Marie was godmother to American actress and comedian Maya Rudolph, daughter of singer-songwriter Minnie Riperton, as well as Marvin Gaye's daughter Nona Gaye.
 She also cared for Rick James's son Rick, Jr. and family friend Jeremiah O'Neal.
 Lenny Kravitz posted a video in which he said that Teena Marie had taken him into her home and helped him when he was struggling early in his career.

 Death

 In 2004, while Teena Marie was sleeping in a hotel room, a large picture frame fell and struck her on the head.
 The blow caused a serious concussion that resulted in momentary seizures for the rest of her life.

 On the afternoon of December 26, 2010, Teena Marie was found dead by her daughter, Alia Rose, in her Pasadena home.
 On December 30, 2010, an autopsy was performed by the coroner of Los Angeles County, who found no signs of apparent trauma or a discernible cause of death, and concluded she had died from natural causes.
-She had suffered a generalized tonic–clonic seizure a month before.
+She had suffered a grand mal seizure a month before.

 A memorial service for Teena Marie was held at Forest Lawn Cemetery on January 10, 2011.
 Among those in attendance were Stevie Wonder, Deniece Williams, Smokey Robinson, Queen Latifah, LisaRaye, Sinbad, Tichina Arnold, Shanice, and Berry Gordy.